-Total courses required Ten to Twelve Core courses PHIL 470 or PHIL 491 Other required courses Five additional courses in philosophy (three at the 300 or above).
-Three to six courses in the other disciplines (two to three at the 200-level or above and one to two at the 300-level or above) 300 and 400 level courses Five Senior requirement In the senior year, bridge majors complete either PHIL 470 or PHIL 491.
+Ten to Twelve

+PHIL 470 or PHIL 491

+Five additional courses in philosophy (three at the 300 or above).
+Three to six courses in the other disciplines (two to three at the 200-level or above and one to two at the 300-level or above)

+In the senior year, bridge majors complete either PHIL 470 or PHIL 491.
 In either case, bridge majors write a substantial paper that deals with material at the intersection of philosophy and the other disciplines.

-Additional information The department can provide students with samples of pre-approved bridge majors.
+The department can provide students with samples of pre-approved bridge majors, including a bridge major in Philosophy, Politics, and Economics, and a bridge major in Philosophy, Law, and Public Policy.
 Students designing their own bridge major must submit a plan no later than fall break of the third year.
 This plan must include a description of the philosophical problem(s) at the intersection of philosophy and the other discipline(s) that the student wishes to explore, as well as courses that will constitute the bridge major.
 The plan should designate one course from the student's list of courses that will constitute the bridge major as the "bridge course."
-This plan is to be submitted to the major advisor and must be approved by the department and filed with the Office of the Registrar.
+This plan is to be submitted to the major advisor and must be approved by the department and filed with the registrar's office.
 The department's decision about whether to approve the plan will be based on the coherence of the plan as well as the department's assessment of the student's ability to carry out the independent research required to complete the proposed plan.

 Please note that all students seeking a bridge major must secure agreement from a philosophy department faculty member to oversee PHIL 470 or 491 in the student's senior year.

-Recent changes in major Number of courses changed from 10 to 10-12 and the courses outside of Philosophy may be from multiple disciplines.
+RECENT CHANGES IN MAJOR Number of courses changed from 10 to 10-12 and the courses outside of Philosophy may be from multiple disciplines.
 Effective Jan.
 1, 2017.